Skip to Main Content

 Social media

-Please check with your teacher whether or not social media is considered an acceptable source to cite.
+Please check with your teacher whether social media are considered acceptable sources to cite or not.

 Reference elements